JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 I USED TO TEST BY RIDING AS FAST AS I COULD.
 EVENTUALLY, I CRASHED OR THE BIKE BROKE.
 NO BIG DEAL; BREAKING AND CRASHING WERE AN EVERYDAY PART OF LIFE WITH THE MACHINERY OF THE 1970s.

 To this day, I still race every weekend.
-And just like 44 odd years ago, I never race the same bike for longer than one month.
+And just like five decades ago, I never race the same bike for longer than one month.
 And more often than not, I race a different bike in every moto.
-In the last four decades I have ridden virtually every motocross bike made, including most of the worthwhile works bikes and more roaches than a case of Raid could kill.
+In the last 50 years I have ridden virtually every motocross bike made, including most of the worthwhile works bikes and more roaches than a case of Raid could kill.
 The list is impressive (not in small part because it dates back to the early 1970s).

 In the 1970s, production bikes didn’t have very many tuning possibilities.
 There were no clickers on the shocks or forks, and you just rode them as they came out of the crate.
 I used to test a CZ, Bultaco, Maico, BSA, Ossa, Montesa or Carabela by riding it as fast as I could.
 If that didn’t tell me anything, I rode it faster.
 Eventually, I rode it so hard that I crashed or it broke.
 No big deal; breaking and crashing were an everyday part of life with the agricultural machinery of the 1970s.